OWASP/DevGuide/docs/03-requirements/07-skf.md

   * Secure Software Development: Implementation (LFD105x)
 * Practice [labs][skflabs]
 * Documentation on [installing and using][skfdocs] the SKF

+The SKF builds on the OWASP [Application Security Verification Standard][asvs] (ASVS) to help developers in both pre-development and post-development phases and create applications that are secure by design.

 #### Why use the SKF for requirements?